Age of Empires II: Rise of the Rajas

 The third expansion pack, Rise of the Rajas, was released on December 19, 2016.
-It is set in Southeast Asia, and adds four civilizations (Burmese, Khmer, Javanese, and Vietnamese), each with its own fully voice-acted campaign (Bayinnaung, Suryavarman I, Gajah Mada, and Lê Lợi, respectively), as well as a new map type with environments, units such as the ballista elephant, improved AI, and more.
+It is set in Southeast Asia, and adds four civilizations (Burmese, Khmer, Malay, and Vietnamese), each with its own fully voice-acted campaign (Bayinnaung, Suryavarman I, Gajah Mada, and Lê Lợi, respectively), as well as a new map type with environments, units such as the ballista elephant, improved AI, and more.

 Definitive Edition

 On August 21, 2017, at Gamescom, Microsoft announced a remaster titled Age of Empires II: Definitive Edition was in development by Forgotten Empires, Tantalus Media, and Wicked Witch Software.
 On June 9, 2019, Microsoft revealed the gameplay trailer at Xbox E3 2019.
-The game includes all content from the previous editions and expansions, as well as four new civilizations, additional campaign missions, and new 4K graphics.
+The game includes all content from the previous editions and expansions, as well as new 4K graphics.
 It was released via Xbox Game Pass for PC, the Microsoft Store, and Steam on November 14, 2019.
-Definitive Edition has received multiple expansions:
+The Definitive Edition has received multiple expansions to the base game, a reworking of the first Age of Empires in the new engine as Return of Rome, as well as Chronicles expansions which are set separately from the medieval timeline focusing on Greece and Persia in classical antiquity and the conquests of Alexander the Great.